-Now we introduce the following class of $q_s$-quadratic differentials.
-Later we will consider the moduli space of these $q_s$-quadratic differentials. \begin{definition} Let $g \ge 0$ be a non-negative integer and $(\uk,\ul)$ as in \eqref{eq:ukul} be a multi-set of pairs of integers satisfying $k_i>0$ and \eqref{eq:4-4g}.
-A \emph{CY-$s$ type $q_s$-quadratic differential} $\xi$ on genus $g$ Riemann surfaces $\rs$ is a $q_s$-quadratic differential satisfying: \begin{itemize} \item All zeros are $s$-simple.
-Denote by $\Tri=\Zer(\xi)$ the set of $s$-simple zeros. \item The number of $s$-poles is $b$ and the $s$-polar type is $(\uk,\ul)$. \item All $s$-poles are higher order $s$-poles, namely
+In what follows, we first introduce a special class of $q_s$-quadratic differentials and then consider their moduli spaces. \begin{definition} Let $g$ be a non-negative integer and $(\uk,\ul)$, as in \eqref{eq:ukul}, a multi-set of pairs of integers satisfying $k_i>0$ and \eqref{eq:4-4g}.
+A \emph{CY-$s$ type $q_s$-quadratic differential} $\xi$ on genus $g$ Riemann surfaces $\rs$ is a $q_s$-quadratic differential satisfying: \begin{itemize} \item all zeroes are $s$-simple; \item the number of $s$-poles is $b$ and the $s$-polar type is $(\uk,\ul)$; \item all poles are higher order $s$-poles, namely,